elastic/search-ui/packages/react-search-ui/README.md

 For example, if you add a `search_fields` configuration option, it will control which fields are actually returned from the API.

-Note: The App Search API syntax is used for convenience, when the calls are actually made to the API, the [Connector](#connectors) that you have configured will convert the call to the appropriate API syntax.

 | option                           | type                     | required? | source                                                                                                                                                                                                                                                                                                                                                                                                                         |
 | -------------------------------- | ------------------------ | --------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |